-Refugees at Home is a small UK based group aiming to connect those with a spare room in their home with asylum seekers and refugees in need of accommodation.
+Refugees at Home is a small UK based charity aiming to connect those with a spare room in their home with asylum seekers and refugees in need of accommodation.

 1. How do I apply?